intel/zephyr.js/README.md

 $ make dfu-arc
 ```

 This will flash the ARC image to the device using the dfu-util program.
+(Note, this is not running the JavaScript engine and application yet, that will
+occur on the x86 side below.)

 If you get a permission error, make sure you followed the 'Join the plugdev
 group' instructions above for this user.
 You shoudn't need to run this command